jjcosgrove/jquery-aniview/README.md

 ```
 ## Notes

-Any element already in the viewport when the user enters the page will have it's animation triggered if one has been set.
-It will not wait for the user to begin scrolling.
+Any element already in the viewport when the user loads the page will have it's animation triggered imediately if one has been set.
+In other words, it will not wait for the user to begin scrolling before initiating the animation on these elements.

 ## Contribute